CorrineTan/AWS-basics-roadmap/das/README.md

 Important for Consumers:
 1. Kinesis SDK - GetRecords: if 5 consumers application comsume from the same shard, means every consumer can poll once a second and receive less than 400KB/s.

+If 10 consumers application concurrently from 1 shard, getrecords() has average latency of 2 seconds.
+Because - upto 5 gerecords API calls per second.

 2. KCL: checkpointing (resume progress), shard discovery, DynanoDB - checkpointing (one row per shard).<br>
 ExpiredIteratorException - increase WCU

+For example, you have 8mb/s data from KPL and 2mb/s data from KCL.
+That's because DDB is under provisioned, checkpointing does not happen fast enough and results in a lower throughput for your KCL based application.
+Make sure to increase the RCU / WCU.

 3. Kinesis Connector Library (S3, DDB, Redshift, ElasticSearch)